Skip to content

 4. Turn on the OSK: You will see a switch labeled “On-Screen Keyboard.”
 Click it to turn it on.
 The On-Screen Keyboard should now appear on your screen.

-The OSK stays open until you close it.
-You can move it around by clicking and dragging its top bar.
+The On-Screen Keyboard (OSK) remains visible until you manually close it.
+Users can reposition the On-Screen Keyboard by clicking and dragging its top bar.

 Understanding the OSK Layout Options

-The On-Screen Keyboard has two main layouts to choose from: “General” and “Nav.”
+The On-Screen Keyboard offers two main layouts: “General” and “Nav.”

 The General Layout